Introduction to Katan Silk Sarees

 1. Handloom Katan Sarees

-• Handwoven by skilled artisans, which is slightly non-uniform, making it unique.
+- Handwoven by skilled artisans, slightly non-uniform, making it unique.

-• Considered expensive, due to its handwoven nature, skills, and craftsmanship involved.
+- Considered expensive due to skills and craftsmanship involved.

 2. Powerloom Katan Sarees